primus/primus/README.md

 Heartbeats are used in Primus to figure out if we still have an active, working and reliable connection with the server.
-These heartbeats are sent from the **client** to the server.
+These heartbeats are sent from the **server** to the client.

-The heartbeats will only be sent when there is an idle connection, so there is very little to no overhead at all.
-The main reason for this is that we already know that the connection is alive when we receive data from the server.

 The heartbeat package that we send over the connection is `primus::ping::<timestamp>`.
-The server will echo back the exact same package.
+The client will echo back the exact same package.
-This allows Primus to also calculate the latency between messages by simply getting the `<timestamp>` from echo and comparing it with the local time.
-This heartbeat is then stored in a `primus.latency` property.
-The initial value of the `primus.latency` is to the time it took to send an `open` package and to actually receive a confirmation that the connection has been opened.
+This allows to also calculate the latency between messages by simply getting the `<timestamp>` and comparing it with the local time.

 ### Supported Real-time Frameworks